chandanpandey/nand2tetris-assembler/README.md

 "assembler-1.0-SNAPSHOT.jar yourfilename.asm"
 File named "yourfilename.hack" will be produced in the working directory.
 To run "assembler-1.0-SNAPSHOT.jar yourfilename.asm" please use your shell specific command based on OS and shell for example on linux it would be "java -jar assembler-1.0-SNAPSHOT.jar pong.asm"

-Exceptions are written in the program.
+Exceptions are not written in the program.
 May be I write exception in the future or maybe you will.